Assessing your needs as a carer

-The assessment will consider what services, facilities or resources are available that could contribute to preventing, delaying or reducing your needs including helping you to:
+The assessment will consider what services, facilities or resources are available that could contribute to preventing, delaying or reducing your needs.
+This includes helping you to:

 • care effectively and safely for yourself and the person you care for